awmann/basic_astrometry/README.md

 A basic run looks like this:

     .r update-weather-savfile.pro
-    note this code assumes the cfht weather files are in BINFIT find_keck_data,/update_cat
+	This code assumes the cfht weather files are in BINFIT find_keck_data,/update_cat
 	This will record new Keck data /Volumes/Baldur/NIRC2_reduced/ This will take a while to run
 	Note that this will only run on Wuotan
     .r build_binary
     list_finished